mastodon/fediverse_auxiliary_service_provider_specifications/discovery/trends/v0.1/trends.md

   server uses several FASP to query for trends that all run the same software, it MUST be possible to merge results according to rank to get the correct order.
-* `distribution`: An array with one entry per hour requested in chronological order.
-The entries are integer values between 0 and 100 representing how much this result was trending in that hour.
-This information can optionally be used by fediverse servers to display small diagrams ("sparklines") or arrows marking upward and downward trajectories.

 ### Requesting Trending Content